DoxyPEP

 • Prefer to have sex without a condom.

-• Have a history of STIs or are concerned about potential exposure to STIs.
+• Have a history of STDs or are concerned about potential exposure to STDs.

 Ready to get DoxyPEP?
 Here’s how: